Welcome to our Reception Webpage!

 Our Aims

-At Woodhey’s our aim is to provide children with a wide range of stimulating, creative and challenging early learning experiences within a secure, caring and inclusive environment, both within the classroom and outdoors.
-Our school values of together we achieve more, challenging ourselves to grow and flourish,happy and passionate to learn and caring for and respecting others are at the heart of what we do.
+At Woodhey’s, our aim is to provide children with a wide range of stimulating, creative and challenging early learning experiences within a secure, caring and inclusive environment, both indoors and outdoors.
+Our school values of together we achieve more, challenging ourselves to grow and flourish, happy and passionate to learn and caring for and respecting others are at the heart of everything we do.

-We aim to offer every child a consistent and personalised learning experience to ensure that all children who attend our EYFS department make good progress from where their learning journey started and are not left behind.
-During carpet sessions and continuous provision, we focus upon each child's personal next steps to ensure they are given the best possible opportunities to excel within our environment and achieve their age-related expectation (Good Level of Developement).
+We aim to offer every child a consistent and personalised learning experience, ensuring that all children make good progress from their individual starting points and are not left behind.
+During carpet sessions and continuous provision, we focus on each child’s personal next steps, providing the best possible opportunities for them to thrive within our environment and achieve their age-related expectations, including a Good Level of Development.

 Please find more information in our EYFS Policy.